This would be the New York Times headline if you replaced "atheists" with "Christians"

 Coach Mariakis has been holding forced baptisms in the team whirlpools and branding all his players with the image of the cross and the words "John 3:16".
 Wait, I'm sorry.
 I must have read that wrong.
 Apparently, local churches of varying denominations have been providing dinners for the football team on game-days.
 Whoa!
 This guy makes Jerry Sandusky look like a saint.
 He's allowing churches to feed his players for free????
 The monster!

 The FFRF purpose is to "protect the constitutional principle of separation between state and church".
-In a quote from a Fox News article“Taking public school football teams to church, even for a meal, is unconstitutional,” wrote FFRF attorney Andrew Seidel.
+In a quote from a Fox News article, “Taking public school football teams to church, even for a meal, is unconstitutional,” wrote FFRF attorney Andrew Seidel.
 “This program is an egregious violation of the Establishment Clause and must cease immediately.”

 For those of you who civics class was more than a year or two ago, here is the text of the first amendment of the US Constitution:

-Now as many times as I have heard "separation of church and state", I have never been able to find that text in the first amendment or anywhere else in the constitution for that matter.
+Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.Now as many times as I have heard "separation of church and state", I have never been able to find that text in the first amendment or anywhere else in the constitution for that matter.
 The only thing I see is that congress isn't supposed to make any laws creating or establishing a religion.
 I struggle to understand how allowing a variety of different churches to feed your football team has anything to to with congress making a law.
 Maybe some of our liberal constitutional scholar (wow, is that an oxymoron or what?) readers can enlighten me.

 Otherwise, I am left with only one conclusion.
 Atheists want to starve our children.

-1. Forced baptisms in the team whirlpools.
+Forced baptisms in the team whirlpools.
 Snort.

-“The most brilliant propagandist technique will yield no success unless one fundamental principle is borne in mind constantly - it must confine itself to a few points and repeat them over and over." ~ Joseph Goebbels.
+ReplyDelete“The most brilliant propagandist technique will yield no success unless one fundamental principle is borne in mind constantly - it must confine itself to a few points and repeat them over and over." ~ Joseph Goebbels.

 If they pound "freedom FROM religion" and "separation of church and state" long and hard enough, the majority of useful idiots will believe it.

-1. Which is why The Crew and I are here: To instruct and enlighten! :)
+Which is why The Crew and I are here: To instruct and enlighten! :)

-2. Ahhh, the "constitutional principle of separation between state and church".
+DeleteAhhh, the "constitutional principle of separation between state and church".
 As ephemeral and non-existent as Stanley the unicorn (don't tell Barry), it is yet the sword that secular progressives whirl about their heads whenever a group of Christians is caught in the act of doing something pleasant for someone else.

-I often wonder how different this country would be today if Jefferson's epistle to the Danbury Baptists had only been lost in the mail.
+ReplyDeleteI often wonder how different this country would be today if Jefferson's epistle to the Danbury Baptists had only been lost in the mail.
 Nice work Sahib!